BA-64: Description

-Both the BA-64 and BA-64B were powered by a four-cylinder GAZ petrol engine developed 50 hp (37 kW) at 2,800 rpm.
+Both the BA-64 and BA-64B were powered by a four-cylinder GAZ petrol engine developing 50 hp (37 kW) at 2,800 rpm.
 The engine was particularly reliable and known for operating for extended periods even on low octane fuel and poor quality oil with minimal maintenance.
 Under wartime conditions it was capable of providing good operational service up to 15,000 kilometres without needing major repair.
 The BA-64 could be fitted with bullet-proof GK combat tyres, although these resulted in higher fuel consumption and reduced road speeds to 40 km/h.
 Red Army mechanics typically fitted standard tires from the GAZ-M1 passenger car with civilian tread to the BA-64 for use in convoys, long-distance road marches, and rearguard duties.

 An open-topped turret was fitted as standard to the BA-64 series, with a 7.62mm light machine gun mounted on a pintle to the right.
 The machine gun mount was designed for maximum elevation so it could engage low-flying aircraft or infantry in the upper floors of a building during urban combat.
 A very small number of BA-64s were fitted with a 12.7mm heavy machine gun in a larger, open-topped turret.
 This model included splash guards and armoured fillets on the hull roofline.
 Personal crew weapons, such as hand grenades, were also stored inside the vehicle's hull.